EzeOnoky/Project-Base-Learning-7/README.md

 ![7_11](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/025ddda0-bbb1-41fc-be3f-3573c572916c)

-### 10 I Updated the website’s configuration to connect to the database
+### 10 Creating A table for the User on my Data Base
+We have created the Data Base, We have created the users, but we  have not created the table that will hold the data inputted to the DB.
+To achieve this...
 I Applied tooling-db.sql script to my database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

 I first installed mysql then proceeded to apply the tooling script.